“It’s 20+ years since EAB arrived in North America and it is still spreading, so we need to do something different ”

-Alberta municipalities and districts stand to benefit from these findings.
-See report highlights below.
+Alberta municipalities and districts stand to benefit from their collective insights and recommendations summarized in the joint CFIA-NB Invasive Species Council report below.

 Limitiations